TraversalBench: Challenging Paths to Follow for Vision Language Models: Introduction

 \section{Introduction}

 Vision-language models (VLMs) have made rapid progress on multimodal benchmarks, yet their performance remains uneven on tasks requiring sustained visual grounding.
 In many downstream settings, a system must trace visual structure faithfully rather than recognize it only in aggregate.
-For human observers, following a single continuous visual path is often straightforward\footnote{Interested readers can try a small set of representative examples in Appendix~\ref{app:selftest}.}; for current models, it remains surprisingly brittle.
+For human observers, following a single continuous visual path is often straightforward\footnote{Interested readers can try a small set of representative examples in Appendix \ref{app:selftest}.}; for current models, it remains surprisingly brittle.

 Recent work shows that skills needed to interpret maps, transit diagrams, and other graph-like visuals remain challenging for current models, while even simple geometric judgments such as overlaps and intersections can be surprisingly unreliable \cite{xing2025mapbench,feng2025reasonmap,bauer2025visualgraphqa,rahmanzadehgervi2024blind,berman2025vlmstunnelvisionevaluating}.
-More broadly, failures on tasks such as counting, localization, and shape-versus-texture perception suggest continuing limitations in binding, serial attention, and the faithful use of visual structure \cite{gavrikov2024talkmodels,campbell2024binding,kajic2022numbers,wu2025symmetricalvisualcontrastiveoptimization}.
+More broadly, failures on tasks such as counting, localization, and shape-versus-texture perception suggest continuing limitations in binding, serial attention, and the faithful use of visual structure \cite{gavrikov2025talkmodelsseeingworld,campbell2025understandinglimitsvisionlanguage,kajic2022numbers,wu2025symmetricalvisualcontrastiveoptimization,acharya2019tallyqa,chen2025knotsimpleminimalisticenvironment,song2025visualpuzzles}.
 Together, these results suggest that strong aggregate benchmark performance may overstate models' ability to reason faithfully over structured visual inputs.

+Our goal is not total realism per se, but the isolation of a core visual primitive that is heavily entangled in open-world tasks: maintaining the correct image-grounded continuation of a target structure over time.
 Existing evaluations often entangle several sources of challenge at once: OCR, semantic interpretation of labels, domain knowledge, route planning, and free-form answer generation \cite{xing2025mapbench,feng2025reasonmap,bauer2025visualgraphqa}.
-Conversely, controlled reasoning benchmarks have shown the value of minimizing domain knowledge in order to isolate the capability of interest \cite{song2025visualpuzzles,acharya2019tallyqa,paiss2023teachingclip}.
-However, prior work does not simultaneously test whether a model can faithfully traverse a visually presented path in exact order \emph{and} systematically balance the path-structural factors that are likely to govern traversal difficulty.
-See \ref{sec:background} for additional related work.
+Conversely, controlled reasoning benchmarks have shown the value of minimizing domain knowledge in order to isolate the capability of interest \cite{song2025visualpuzzles,acharya2019tallyqa,paiss2023teachingclip,bauer2025visualgraphqa,arnold2026mapqa}.
+See Appendix \ref{sec:background} for additional related work.